Operational cooperation between EU countries’ law enforcement authorities is essential to ensure security inside the EU.

 - police customs cooperation centres (PCCC) in internal border regions

-While respecting the role of EU countries in internal security, on 8 December 2021 the Commission adopted a Recommendation on operational police cooperation that aims to:
+While respecting the role of EU countries in internal security, on 8 December 2021 the Commission adopted a Recommendation on operational police cooperation.

 Police and customs cooperation centres